 Microsoft runs on trust.
 Microsoft expects Suppliers to act ethically and with integrity.
 Suppliers demonstrate this commitment by complying with the SCoC and ensuring their employees are trained on the Code.
 This requirement is included in the Master Agreement as well as in the Terms and Conditions of the Purchase Order.
-Additionally, Suppliers acknowledge the Supplier Code of Conduct and Microsoft PO Terms and Conditions during the Microsoft Supplier setup process.
+Additionally, Suppliers acknowledge the Supplier Code of Conduct during the Microsoft Supplier setup process.

 For additional information on compliance with the SCoC training requirement please explore the training FAQs.

-Yes, the license is handled when the account is created and Pro Plus can be installed from: https://portal.office.com/account#installs.
+Yes, the license is handled when the account is created.
+Install Pro Plus by visiting https://portal.office.com/account#installs.